 The more data used, the more accurate the EMA.
 Luckily, we have computers that can calculate years’ worth of data for us.
-So no, you probably won’t have to manually calculate a moving average.
+S

-However, it is important to understand how it’s calculated.
+However, it is essential to understand how it’s calculated.
 Otherwise, you won’t exactly know what’s influencing the direction.

 Time Frames and Lag

-A 100-day moving average requires much longer and larger price movements to change direction.
+A 100-day moving average requires much more prolonged and larger price movements to change direction.